 Where to Buy a Lifeform Yoga Mat

 If you’re a serious yogi and invested in your practice, I highly recommend Liforme.
-If you don’t have top dollars to dish out just yet, I highly recommend Lululemon’s The Mat or the Antimicrobial Yoga Mat by Sharklet.
+If you don’t have top dollars to dish out just yet, I recommend trying Lululemon’s The Mat or the Antimicrobial Yoga Mat by Sharklet.
 It’s not a Liforme mat but is a cheaper alternative for a casual practitioner (only $68 including free shipping).

 Some tips to prolong your Liforme Yoga Mat: